dogweather/forkful/content/en/typescript/strings/finding-the-length-of-a-string.md

   \ contains.
 Programmers do it to validate inputs, loop through characters, or limit\u2026"
 lastmod: '2024-03-13T22:44:59.850308-06:00'
 model: gpt-4-1106-preview
-summary: "Finding the length of a string means measuring how many characters it contains.\
+summary: Finding the length of a string means measuring how many characters it contains.
-  \ Programmers do it to validate inputs, loop through characters, or limit\u2026"
 title: Finding the length of a string
 weight: 7
 ---